Duality for relative logarithmic de Rham-Witt sheaves on semistable schemes over $\mathbb{F}_q[[t]]$: Introduction

 The motivation of this paper is to study ramification theory for higher-dimensional schemes of characteristic $p>0$.
 In the light of class field theory, we want to define a filtration on the abelianized \'etale fundamental group of an open subscheme $U$ of a regular scheme $X$, which measures the ramification of a finite \'etale covering of $U$ along the complement $D=X-U$.
 More precisely, let $D=\bigcup_{i=1}^sD_i$ be a reduced effective Cartier divisor on $X$ such that Supp($D$) has simple normal crossing, where $D_1,\cdots, D_s$ are the irreducible components of $D$, and let $U$ be its complement in $X$.
 We want to define a quotient group $\pi^{\text{ab}}_1(X,mD)/p^n$ of $\pi^{\text{ab}}_1(U)/p^n$, for a divisor $mD=\sum_{i=1}^sm_iD_i$ with each $m_i\geq 1$, which classifies the finite \'etale coverings of degree $p^n$ over $U$ with ramification bounded by $mD$ along the divisor $D$.

 We define the quotient group $\pi^{\text{ab}}_1(X,mD)/p^n$ by using the relationship between $\pi^{\text{ab}}_1(U)/p^n$ and $H^1(U,\Zpn)$, and by then applying a duality theorem for certain cohomology groups.
 For this we assume some finiteness conditions on the scheme $X$.
 The first is to assume that $X$ is smooth and proper of dimension $d$ over the finite field $\Fp$.
-For a finite \'etale covering of $U$ of degree $\ell^n$, where $\ell$ is a prime different from $p$, this was already done by using duality theory in $\ell$-adic cohomology [SGA1 \cite{SGA1}].
-The Poincar\'e-Pontrjagin duality theorem \cite{saito1989} gives isomorphisms
+For a finite \'etale covering of $U$ of degree $\ell^n$, where $\ell$ is a prime different from $p$, this was already done by using duality theory in $\ell$-adic cohomology [SGA4 \cite{SGA4}].
+The Poincar\'e-Pontryagin duality theorem \cite{saito1989} gives isomorphisms

 The case of degree $p^n$ coverings is more subtle, as we deal with wild ramification and there is no obvious analogue of cohomology with compact support for logarithmic de Rham-Witt sheaves.
-In \cite{jannsensaito}, Jannsen and Saito proposed a new approach.
-Their duality theorem, based on Serre's coherent duality and Milne's duality theorems, together with Pontrjagin duality give isomorphisms
+In \cite{jszduality}, we proposed a new approach.
+That duality theorem, based on Serre's coherent duality and Milne's duality theorems, together with Pontryagin duality give isomorphisms

 where $\Wno_{X|mD,\log}^d$ (see Definition \ref{twistedlog}) is the relative logarithmic de Rham-Witt sheaf with respect to the divisor $mD$.
-Using these isomorphisms, they defined a quotient $\pi^{\text{ab}}_1(X,mD)/p^n$ of $\pi^{ab}_1(U)/p^n$, ramified of order $mD$ where $m$ is the smallest value such that the above isomorphism factors through $H^{d}(X, \Wno_{X|mD,\log}^d)$.
-We may think of $\pi^{\text{ab}}_1(X,mD)/p^n$ as the quotient of $\pi^{ab}_{1}(U)$ classifying abelian \'etale coverings of $U$ of degree $p^n$ with ramification bounded by $mD$.
+Using these isomorphisms, we define a quotient $\pi^{\text{ab}}_1(X,mD)/p^n$ of $\pi^{ab}_1(U)/p^n$, ramified of order $mD$ where $m$ is the smallest value such that the above isomorphism factors through $H^{d}(X, \Wno_{X|mD,\log}^d)$.
+We may think of $\pi^{\text{ab}}_1(X,mD)/p^n$ as the quotient of $\pi^{ab}_{1}(U)$ classifying abelian \'etale coverings of $U$ whose degree divides $p^n$ with ramification bounded by $mD$.
 In \cite{kerzsaito}\cite{kerzsaitochowgroup}, Kerz and Saito also defined a similar quotient group by using curves on $X$.